-The Narragansett Bay Commission has statutory authority detailed in the State of Rhode Island General Laws, Title 46, Chapter 25 et seq.
+The NBC has statutory authority detailed in the State of Rhode Island General Laws, Title 46, Chapter 25 et seq.
 This legislation permits the NBC to develop, adopt and enforce Rules and Regulations for use of the sewage system.
 In 2006, the NBC petitioned the DEM to revise the Rules and Regulations.
 The NBC requested revisions to the Significant Non-Compliance definitions as required by the EPA Pretreatment Streamlining rules as well as voluntary changes outlined by the Streamlining rules.
 These Revisions can be found in Article 2 of the Rules and Regulations.
 Other revisions concerning the Pretreatment Program were made to clarify existing regulations.
 In addition, the NBC made minor revisions to the Rules and Regulations regarding sewer connections.
-The DEM reviewed the submittal and deemed the revisions to be a non-substantial Pretreatment Program modification and approved them.
-A public hearing on the revisions was held on October 30, 2006.
-The revised Rules and Regulations became effective on December 20, 2006.
+The revised Rules and Regulations were approved by the DEM and became effective on December 20, 2006.
 The NBC Rules and Regulations satisfy all EPA and DEM requirements and are fully enforceable.
 The NBC Rules and Regulations are available on-line at www.narrabay.com.